-Social selling will be a key sales strategy of the future.
-You don’t have to take my word for it.
+Social selling will be a key sales strategy in the future.
+You don't have to take my word for it.
 Just take a look at how the term has grown in popularity over time, according to Google trends.

 While there are still plenty of sales teams out there producing results from more traditional methods — cold calling and other interruption-centric strategies — we have seen the industry as a whole steadily trend toward a more social approach to selling.

 There are a few reasons for this.
 First, social selling produces better, more consistent results as you build your credibility and following over time.
 Second, it's a more natural sales process that buyers and salespeople alike enjoy because it is devoid of the high-pressure scenarios that make traditional sales strategies uncomfortable at times.

 But let's dig deeper into why those two things are real, and why social media selling is the future of digital sales.

 Social Selling is a Process, Not a Tool